- Home

 Making a funeral plan

-It’s important to let your family know of any arrangements you have made.
-Copies of a prepaid funeral contract should be provided to members of your family or filed with your will.
+It’s important to let your family know of any arrangements like this that you have made.
+Copies of a prepaid funeral contract should be given to members of your family or filed with your will.

 View the Cancer Council NSW editorial policy.